llvm/llvm-project/llvm/docs/CommandGuide/llvm-nm.rst

 .. option:: --export-symbols

- Print sorted symbols with their visibility (if applicable), with duplicates removed.
+ Print sorted exportable symbols, with duplicates removed.
+For AIX the symbol visibility is included.
+Consult your linker documentation o determine which of the exportable symbols will actually be exported.
+ This option is currently only implemented for ELF and XCOFF.

 .. option:: --extern-only, -g